Categories

 The County tried to find homes for all the animals it brought in, and finally moved the Bison to the zoo at Kansas City.
 However, no one wanted the elk or the deer so the county left them, where they co-existed for years with the military.

 It’s into this environment that the lone elk was born, somewhere in the late 1950’s.
 By now, the original herd of ten elk had grown, and now numbered 108 members—too many for the area to support.
-It must have been tough for the little elk and his mother to survive; since all the elk were penned within the military fence, they couldn’t migrate to find food and had to scavenge for what green they could find–even to pulling up grass edging around the ammo dumps and the chemical storage.
-The scents must have been confusing: faint shadows of mushroom and hot dogs overlaid by that of TNT.
+It must have been tough for the little elk and his mother to survive since all the elk were penned within the military fence and they couldn’t migrate to find food.
+They had to scavenge for what green they could find–even to pulling up grass edging around the ammo dumps and the chemical storage.
+The scents must have been confusing to the elk: faint shadows of mushroom and hot dogs overlaid by TNT.

 One fall day, a bull elk in the midst of rutting behavior attacked and damaged one of the Army’s cars.
 An officer at the time decided that the animals were no longer safe to have about — especially since there was now no longer any vegetation for the animals to live on, and the military did not ‘have the funds’ to feed the animals.

-The officer gave the order to gather all the elk together and shoot them, donating the meat to the local Pantry, as food for the poor.
-From October 1958 to March 1959, soldiers shot any elk they discovered, until no more could be found.
-They left the deer be, which may have been the saving grace for our young, and now very much alone elk.
+The officer gave the order to gather all the elk together and shoot them, donating the meat to the local food pantry.
+From October 1958 to March 1959, soldiers shot any elk they discovered, until they were gone.
+They left the deer be, which may have been the saving grace for our young, and now very much alone, elk.

 It’s that old peace thing again